Soviet Watches Gallery

 Poljot_cosmos

-A glimpse into my collection
+A glimpse into my Soviet Watches collection

 Rather than pursuing an exhaustive assortment, my focus lies in acquiring watches that truly captivate me.
 The majority of my collection consists of gold-plated AU20 watches, predominantly early models.
 As time progressed, the thickness of the plating decreased, making these earlier pieces all the more special.
 Among them, my personal favorite dress watch model is the Poljot de luxe automatic 29j.
 Its allure lies in the numerous dial variations, including the exceptionally stunning Poljot cosmos edition.
 Nevertheless, as my journey through the realm of vintage USSR watches has advanced, my fascination has gradually shifted towards chronographs.
 The intricate movements and complexities inherent in these timepieces elevate them to the pinnacle of horological craftsmanship in my eyes.